 If 99% of your text messages are delivered, yet only 20% are opened, we wouldn’t expect you to consider SMS a reliable communication channel.
 The same can be said if 99% of text messages were opened, but only 20% were delivered.

-Instead, an overall reliability metric can be determined by the deliverability and open rate of text messages.
+Instead, an overall reliability metric can be determined by text message deliverability and open rate.

 To state the obvious, the more people who receive and open your text messages, the higher your return on investment (ROI).

 However, it’s also important to consider that businesses pay per message sent out, whether it’s in a pay-per-message system, or a credit-based price plan.

 If you’re spending $29 per month to send out 500 messages, your ROI is dependent on how many people receive and open them.